websemantics/builder-extension/README.md

 * There are two settings to the seeding option in `builder.php`,

-- `yes`, Entity Builder will seed the module after install,
+- `yes`, Builder extension will seed the module after install,
 - `no`, Seeding is disabled

 ```